Low Key Landscape Photography

 The second solution is to use software capable of creating layers and blend masks.
 Using the brush, you will reveal details in light and dark areas.
 You will then start from the photo with the exposure at zero.
 Then you will stack the other photos to add the details.

-Personally, I often use the fusion mask and brush technique because I can totally control the creative process.
-I can easily manage the details to make appear as well as their density.
+Personally, I often use the fusion mask and brush technique because I can completely control the creative process.
+I can easily manage the details to so that they appear accompanying the density of the image.
 It is an easy technique to put into practice.
 As it is manual, it is a bit more time-consuming than using HDR software.

-To summarize this paragraph, I advise you to choose your scene well in terms of light, shadows, textures, and details.
-Then you take several photos by bracketing your exposures.
-You assemble them with a software on your computer in order to have the best possible low-key.
+To summarize this paragraph, I advise that you choose your scene well in terms of light, shadows, textures, and details.
+Take several photos by bracketing your exposures.
+Assemble them with a software on your computer in order to have the best possible low key.

 The best advice I can give you to succeed in your landscapes with this style is to learn how to use the 10 zones system.
 This will allow you to have details in both dark and light tones.
 Development is an essential phase to master for this style of photography.

-In the following article, I will share with you some techniques concerning low-key animal photography.
+In the following article, I will share with you some techniques concerning the use of low key in animal photography.